 We generally recommend protein powder products that contain a minimum dose of 20 grams (g) of protein, because a 2013 clinical trial suggests this is the effective minimum dose for building muscle after exercise.

 Price is an obvious third consideration.
-Since price varies significantly based on the number of servings in the protein powder product, we will analyze price per 20 g protein to standardize price comparisons.
+Since price varies significantly based on the number of servings in the protein powder product, we will analyze price per 20 g of protein to standardize price comparisons.

-Best Overall Protein Powder - Naked Nutrition Whey
+Best Overall – Naked Whey

 The protein dose per serving is 25 g, so it passes the effective dose test as it’s dosed above the minimum-effective dose of 20 g.